htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 - Limited support for Enterprise Linux 7 in the 23.x feature versions.
   Since we are developing new features, the Enterprise Linux 7 build may drop features or be dropped entirely.
-In particular, Python 2 support will be removed during the 23.x development cycle.
+In particular, Python 2 and OATH credmon support will be removed during the 23.x development cycle.
   :jira:`2194`

 - This version includes all the updates from :ref:`lts-version-history-2303`.

 New Features:

-- Improve hold message when jobs on cgroup system exceed their memory limits.
-  :jira:`1533`

 - Improved the ``-convertoldroutes`` option of *condor_transform_ads* and added a new ``-help convert`` option.
 These changes are meant to assist in the conversion of CE's away from the deprecated transform syntax.
   :jira:`2146`

-- Container universe now works when file transfer is disabled or not used.
-  :jira:`1329`

 - Added ability for DAGMan node script **STDOUT** and/or **STDERR** streams be captured in a user defined debug file.
 For more information visit DAGMan script :ref:`automated-workflows/dagman-scripts:Debug File` :jira:`2159`

+- Improve hold message when jobs on cgroup system exceed their memory limits.
+  :jira:`1533`

 - Startd now advertises when jobs are running with cgroup enforcement in the slot attribute ``CgroupEnforced``